 For most, the benefits of outsourcing are far-reaching, from leveraging specialised knowledge, to expanding your markets, channels, and service offerings.
-For some the reality is challenging, and it can take more time than expected initially, to become accustomed to working together as outsource partners.
-For others, challenges being experienced have begun to frustrate, and there is a need to find a way back on track.
+Some find the reality challenging, and it can take longer than expected to become accustomed to working as outsource partners.
+For others, challenges experienced have begun to frustrate, and there is a need to find a way back on track.

-There can be many reasons why things are not going well, and in our experience, they are due to issues on both sides.
+There can be many reasons why things are not going well.
+In our experience, they are due to issues on both sides.
 No-one is without responsibility.
 It must be said, however, that both parties generally want to rescue the partnership and put it back on track for everyone’s long-term benefit.

 So what pitfalls should you avoid, and how can you get things back on track?

 Control over your business is key, whether or not you are operating an outsource partnership.
 Whether controlling cost, risk, quality, compliance, or other key factors, all of these are critical to your business’ success.

 In an outsourced environment, however, it is important to remember that while you maintain overall control and responsibility for your business, many of your own internal processes may need to change to suit your new working relationship.

 When outsourcing for the first time, many businesses make the mistake of trying to maintain control over aspects of their business that now reside with their new partner.
 They lose sight of the fact that they are engaging with experts to provide them with opportunities to leverage benefits.
 Processes such as order management, returns, inventory planning, storage requirements, inbound deliveries, and lifecycle management, are among those with which companies struggle most to adjust.
 This does not mean that you are expected to relinquish control over your overall business.
 You may not, for example, be able to facilitate the level of flexibility to your customers as in the past.
 In an outsource environment, you are now dealing with aligning two sets of systems, two sets of integration messaging, two sets of operational processes, whilst maintaining the balance with your customers.